guptakaran11/grasskode-website/content/post/travel/no-mames/europa.md

   <em>Coffee break by the river</em>
 </div>

-Across the other side was Kinderdijk, a small village that offers a sight of numerous windmills.
+As we crossed the river, Wietze passed over the ferry tickets to Parul for a scrapbook he was sure that she would be maintaining :laughing: Across the other side was Kinderdijk, a small village that offers a sight of numerous windmills.
 The windmills here were built to pump out water from the [polder](https://en.wikipedia.org/wiki/Polder) and while most of the windmills no longer serve this purpose, it has been preserved as a UNESCO world heritage site.

 <div class="postimg">
   <div class="grid">